amitshekhariitbhu/RxJava2-Android-Samples/README.md

 * FLATMAP
 * and much more.

+# Quick Look on few changes done in RxJava2 over RxJava1

+RxJava1 -> RxJava2

+* onCompleted -> onComplete - without the trailing d
+* Func1 -> Function
+* Func2 -> BiFunction
+* CompositeSubscription -> CompositeDisposable
+* limit operator has been removed - Use take in RxJava2
+* merge operator has been added overloads with prefetch
+* mergeDelayError operator has been added overloads with prefetch
+* switchOnNext operator has been added overloads with prefetch
+* switchOnNextDelayError operator has been added overloads with prefetch
+* and much more.

 ### Show some :heart:
 * Be sure to click the "<b>Star</b>" button in the upper right of this page. :smile: